fbristow/rippledoc/README.md

 The main goals for Rippledoc are:

-  * make it as easy as possible to create and write nice-looking, ordered, easily-navigable docs
+  * make it as easy as possible to create, write, and manage nice-looking, ordered, easily-navigable docs
   * make it as easy as possible for others to contribute to your docs
+  * not tie you to any one particular doc processing tool (including this one)

 OS Compatibility